MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

-# Jazero Progressive Indexing Benchmark
+# Thetis Progressive Indexing Benchmark
 A benchmark to evaluate progressive indexing in Jazero.

 ## Setup